Home > Glossary of Terms

 TOP OF PAGE

-Macrobending LossLight loss due to rays exiting the waveguide because the incident angle is less than critical angle due to bends greater than fiber diameter.
+Macrobending LossLight loss due to rays exiting the waveguide because the incident angle is less than the critical angle due to bends greater than fiber diameter.
 Does not cause radiative losses.

-Meridional RayA ray that passes through the optical axis of an optical fiber (in contrast with a skew ray, which does not).
+Meridional RayA ray passes through the optical axis of an optical fiber (in contrast with a skew ray, which does not).
 See also: Axial ray; Numerical aperture; Skew ray.

 Mesail PowerThe mathematical average between high and low levels of power of a modulated signal, independent of duty cycle.

-Microbending LossIn an optical fiber, light loss caused by sharp curvatures involving local axial displacements of a few micrometers and spatial wavelengths of a few millimeters.
+Microbending LossIn an optical fiber, light loss is caused by sharp curvatures involving local axial displacements of a few micrometers and spatial wavelengths of a few millimeters.
 Such bonds may result from fiber coating, cabling, packaging, installation, etc. Note: Microbending can cause significant radiation losses and mode coupling.
 See also: Macrobending.

-Modal NoiseThe noise generated at exit aperture of a waveguide when using a coherent light source.
+Modal NoiseThe noise generated at the exit aperture of a waveguide when using a coherent light source.
 The effect is caused by interference between modes in the waveguide.
 See also: Mode; Interference.

-ModeIn any cavity or transmission line, one of the electromagnetic field distributions that satisfies Maxwell's equations and the boundary conditions.
+ModeIn any cavity or transmission line, one of the electromagnetic field distributions that satisfy Maxwell's equations and the boundary conditions.
 The field pattern of a mode depends on the wavelength, refractive index, and cavity or waveguide geometry.